hegdeashwin/hegdeashwin/README.md

 # Hi there 👋

 Software craftsman @ PayPal.
-Part of Compute Platform Risk Engineering group.
-Work closely with Data Science and Research team to build Platforms, SDK/APIs/UI, Pipelines, Automation around AIML deliveries on MLOps, Model Repository and Inferencing on pre-production and production env.
+I enjoy the craft of building software for AIML / MLOps / Gen AI / Infra Platforms deliveries.
+Hands-on experience building API, SDK, UI, Pipelines, Automation, Distributed System, Research etc.

-Design, develop, & maintain distributed system platform and services.
-I enjoy the craft of building software.
-Team mentor and trainer to scale up on domain, technical and systems knowledge.
+Team mentor and trainer to scale up and scale out on domain, technical and systems knowledge.
+In my free time, I indulge in bird watching, photography, Ornithology and study Physics.

-On my free time I do enjoy birds watching & photography, study Ornithology to improve on my domain knowledge and research.
-Follow me on Instagram at [@exploregeographics](https://instagram.com/exploregeographics)
+Follow me on Instagram at @exploregeographics or https://youtube.com/@exploregeographics

 ## What fascinates me?